 Crafted & Curated, in Africa, by Africans Artisans

-The distinct, bold designs blur the lines between day and night, making them suitable for sleeping as well as daytime lounging (and partying).
+The bold designs blur the lines between day and night, making them suitable for sleeping as well as playing and partying.

 The fabric has been tested and scrutinised to ensure that it complies with all relevant national and international health and safety regulatory standards.

 While many believe that Tie-dye is a modern phenomenon, thought to have been invented in the United States, during the hippie period of the mid-1960s, the earliest written record dates back to ancient Asia.